HuangJuanLR/Juan_ShaderandGraphGUI/README.md

 - In HLSL, the properties' references would be better to only contain one underscore in front while names contain consecutive underscores might be reserved

-- E.g. &BaseColor's reference sometimes will be __BaseColor by default containing two consecutive underscores (I try to reproduce this situation, but it doesn't happen every time)
+- E.g. `&BaseColor`'s reference sometimes will be `__BaseColor` by default containing two consecutive underscores (I try to reproduce this situation, but it doesn't happen every time)

 - If this happened, We should manually remove one underscore to avoid any unpredictable errors